nguyentankdb17/World-War-3/README.md

 - Use button SPACE to shoot.

 ## GAME FORMAT
-- When your flytank's bullet hit the threat the threat will be destroyed and your game score bonus 1
+- When your flytank's bullet hit the threat, the threat will be destroyed and your game score bonus 1
 - When your flytank hit the threat or the threat's bullet, your flytank's lives minus 1
 - Game over when your flytank's lives remain 0